BoisterousGaming/Dark-Souls-III-Cheat-Engine-Guide/README.md

 ## Feature Explanation

 ##### Unlimited iFrames
 Aka invincibility.
-While you are rolling you are invincibility for few seconds or "frames".
+While you are rolling you are invincible for few seconds or "frames".
-Thereof the term "iframe".
-So this feature makes you invincibility for any kind of attacks.
+Thereof the term "iframes" (invincibility frames).
+So this feature makes you invulnerable to any kind of attacks(physical and magic).

 ##### Unlimited Health/HP (Hit Points)
 Selfexplained.
 You can only die from gravity death.